SQream/sqream_docs/operational_guides/access_control_password_policy.rst

 * Must include at least one special character, such as **?**, **!**, **$**, etc.

-You can create a password through the Studio graphic interface or through the CLI, as in the following example command:
+You can grant a password through the Studio graphic interface or through the CLI, as in the following example command:

 .. code-block:: console